jlangch/venice/doc/readme/concurrency.md

   (def max-eating-time 5000)
   (def max-thinking-time 3000)
   (def retry-time 5)
-  ;; forks value: nil if the fork is not locked else the philosophers index that ;; locked the fork
+  ;; fork values: nil if the fork is not locked else the philosophers index that ;; locked the fork
   (def forks (atom (into [] (repeat n-philosophers nil)))) (def log-mutex 0)